2020 Awards for Excellence in Vegetarian and Vegan Care Catering

 - Dorin Matei, Head Chef at Avery Scholarsmews Care Home in Stratford Upon Avon – Vegan Cauliflower Roulade

-Veggie Wholesaler of The Year – shortlist to be announced by Gary Webster.
+Veggie Wholesaler of The Year – winners were announced by Gary Webster.

 Gary has starred in TV shows such as EastEnders and Minder.
 Gary has just launched a new blog garywebsterenoughsaid.com, and after being vegetarian for 20 years, he is now vegan after taking part in Veganuary earlier this year.

-This year’s finalists for Veggie Wholesaler of The Year are:
+This year’s runners up for Veggie Wholesaler of The Year were:

 - Thomas Ridley

-The Beulah Charity Trust Special Recognition Award – shortlist to be announced by Wendy Turner Webster.
+The Beulah Charity Trust Special Recognition Award – winners were announced by Wendy Turner Webster.

 TV presenter and author, Wendy, is currently presenting for Together TV and has been vegan for 28 years.

-This year’s finalists for The Beulah Charity Trust Special Recognition Award are:
+This year’s winner for The Beulah Charity Trust Special Recognition Award was: